 Performance Competitions Guidelines

-Competition financial obligations are the responsibility of the entrant.
+- Competition financial obligations, including travel and lodging, are the responsibility of the entrant.

-State Winners/Representatives are required to submit a video by December 4 for the online-only Division Competition.
+- State Winners/Representatives are required to submit a video by the December deadline for the online-only Division Competition.
 Detailed instructions will be included in the email following the state competitions.